What are backlinks?

 Write great content and be very patient.

-But if you comment a lot, nofollowed links can still help your link building.
+But if you comment a lot, nofollow links can still help your link building.

-Private blog networks are a great way to get penalised by Google, so don’t be tempted.
+Private blog networks are a great way to get penalized by Google, so don’t be tempted.
 You can read more here on Search Engine Land about this practice.

 You need to acquire links from a range of sources.

 It is easy for Google to recognize a lot of links coming from one domain.

 Some bloggers who have more than one site will obviously have their other sites link to each other.